 Wikimedia.ru has declined to avoid the ban by removing the post.

 Earlier this month, Russia briefly blocked the entirety of Reddit over a post about hallucinogenic mushrooms after Reddit similarly refused to remove the post.
 Reddit later accommodated the censors wishes so as to unblock the site.

 The use of HTTPS, which encrypts traffic between websites and users, is having an impact on ISP level censorship as it prevents the ISPs blocking specific pages.

 Russia cancelled the ban on the Russian-language Wikipedia, which just lasted a few hours and created a stir among Russian online users.

-offering attractive plea bargains to victims being prosecuted to accept a guilty rap rather than go to jury trial.
-The Crown Prosecution Service writes the porn censorship rules used by the BBFC, and ATVOD in turn, uses the same CPS defined rules as
+by offering attractive plea bargains to victims being prosecuted to accept a guilty rap rather than go to jury trial.
+The Crown Prosecution Service writes the porn censorship rules used by the BBFC, and ATVOD in turn, uses the same CPS defined

-would be restricted to adult licensed sex shop customers if distributed on a DVD.
+which would be restricted to adult licensed sex shop customers if distributed on a DVD.
 Two of the services -- UK XXX Pass and Luke's Lair - had allowed any visitor to view such material free of charge.
-The remaining four restricted access to hardcore porn to
+The remaining four restricted access to

 Comment: Amongst the authoritarian, sanctimonious twats of this world

 23rd August 2015.
 Thank to Alan